dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3186: Emotional suppression can lead to negative health outcomes.
+### T3186: Suppressing emotions can lead to negative mental and physical impacts.

 |Support|
 |---|